telerik/kendo-ui-core/docs/controls/layout/dialog/overview.md

 		</div>
 	</body>

-The example below demonstrates how the above page markup changes after the initialization of the Kendo UI Dialog, when the widget is moved to become a child of the `<body>` and its additional markup is generated&mdash;that is, the wrapper and the title bar.
+The following example demonstrates how the page markup from the previous example changes after the initialization of the Kendo UI Dialog, when the widget is moved to become a child of the `<body>` and its additional markup&mdash;the wrapper and the title bar&mdash;is generated.

 ###### Example